KorfLab/FRAG_project/README.md

 ## Overview ##

-To contain code and data files for the Fragmentation project, investigating shattered chromosome phenotypes in _Arabidopsis thaliana_.
-The main focus of this repository is to develop code to help determine breakpoints between duplicated and triplicated regions of chromosomes (see 'Block_detection_code/' directory) and also to see whether certain genomic features are over- or under-represented at either the breakpoint regions or in the blocks themselves.
+This directory contains code and data files for the Fragmentation project, investigating shattered chromosome phenotypes in _Arabidopsis thaliana_.
+The original focus of this repository is to develop code to help determine breakpoints between duplicated and triplicated regions of chromosomes (see [Block_detection_code/README.md](Block_detection_code/README.md)) but the focus shifted to write code that will see whether certain genomic features are over- or under-represented at either the breakpoint regions or in the blocks themselves.

 ## Generating Data: Making Master GFF file of all genomic features ##